Crinetics Pharmaceuticals (NASDAQ:CRNX) Upgraded to Buy by Zacks Investment Research

-Zacks Investment Research upgraded shares of Crinetics Pharmaceuticals (NASDAQ:CRNX) from a hold rating to a buy rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
-The firm currently has $30.00 price target on the stock.
+Crinetics Pharmaceuticals (NASDAQ:CRNX) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.
+The firm presently has a $27.00 price target on the stock.
+Zacks Investment Research‘s target price indicates a potential downside of 1.17% from the company’s previous close.

 According to Zacks, “Crinetics Pharmaceuticals Inc is a clinical stage pharmaceutical company.
 It focuses on the discovery, development and commercialization of novel therapeutics for rare endocrine diseases and endocrine-related tumors.
 The company’s product pipeline consists of CRN00808 for the treatment of Acromegaly, CRN02481 for the treatment of Hyperinsulinemias and CRN01941 for the treatment of Neuroendocrine Tumors which are in clinical stage.
 Crinetics Pharmaceuticals Inc is based in San Diego, United States. “

-Several other equities analysts have also recently issued reports on the company.
-HC Wainwright raised their price target on Crinetics Pharmaceuticals from $30.00 to $35.00 and gave the company a buy rating in a report on Monday, November 8th.
-Evercore ISI assumed coverage on Crinetics Pharmaceuticals in a report on Tuesday.
-They set an outperform rating on the stock.
-Finally, Jonestrading restated a buy rating and set a $45.00 target price on shares of Crinetics Pharmaceuticals in a report on Thursday, September 16th.
-Six research analysts have rated the stock with a buy rating, According to MarketBeat, Crinetics Pharmaceuticals currently has an average rating of Buy and an average target price of $34.20.
+A number of other brokerages also recently issued reports on CRNX.
+JMP Securities initiated coverage on Crinetics Pharmaceuticals in a research note on Tuesday.
+They issued an “outperform” rating and a $43.00 target price for the company.
+Evercore ISI initiated coverage on Crinetics Pharmaceuticals in a research note on Tuesday, November 23rd.
+They issued an “outperform” rating for the company.
+Jonestrading reaffirmed a “buy” rating and issued a $45.00 target price on shares of Crinetics Pharmaceuticals in a research note on Thursday, September 16th.
+Finally, HC Wainwright raised their target price on Crinetics Pharmaceuticals from $30.00 to $35.00 and gave the stock a “buy” rating in a research note on Monday, November 8th.
+Seven investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $35.17.

-Crinetics Pharmaceuticals (NASDAQ:CRNX) last posted its quarterly earnings results on Friday, November 5th.
-The company reported ($0.73) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.72) by ($0.01).
-On average, sell-side analysts anticipate that Crinetics Pharmaceuticals will post -2.71 earnings per share for the current year.
+Crinetics Pharmaceuticals (NASDAQ:CRNX) last posted its quarterly earnings data on Friday, November 5th.
+The company reported ($0.73) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.72) by ($0.01).
+Equities analysts anticipate that Crinetics Pharmaceuticals will post -2.71 EPS for the current year.

-In related news, insider Stephen F. Betz sold 3,000 shares of Crinetics Pharmaceuticals stock in a transaction that occurred on Wednesday, October 27th.
-The stock was sold at an average price of $24.00, for a total value of $72,000.00.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, insider Stephen F. Betz sold 3,900 shares of Crinetics Pharmaceuticals stock in a transaction that occurred on Monday, November 8th.
-The shares were sold at an average price of $28.42, for a total value of $110,838.00.
+In related news, insider Stephen F. Betz sold 3,000 shares of the firm’s stock in a transaction dated Wednesday, October 27th.
+The stock was sold at an average price of $24.00, for a total transaction of $72,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Stephen F. Betz sold 5,668 shares of the firm’s stock in a transaction dated Monday, November 1st.
+The stock was sold at an average price of $24.79, for a total value of $140,509.72.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 71,210 shares of company stock worth $1,830,004.
-7.40% of the stock is currently owned by insiders.
+Insiders have sold a total of 71,210 shares of company stock valued at $1,830,004 over the last three months.
+Corporate insiders own 7.40% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of CRNX.
-Great West Life Assurance Co.
-Can bought a new position in Crinetics Pharmaceuticals in the second quarter valued at approximately $27,000.
-Advisor Group Holdings Inc. boosted its stake in shares of Crinetics Pharmaceuticals by 222.2% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 1,450 shares of the company’s stock worth $27,000 after acquiring an additional 1,000 shares during the period.
-Royal Bank of Canada boosted its stake in shares of Crinetics Pharmaceuticals by 215.0% during the 1st quarter.
-Royal Bank of Canada now owns 1,786 shares of the company’s stock worth $27,000 after acquiring an additional 1,219 shares during the period.
-Meeder Asset Management Inc. bought a new position in shares of Crinetics Pharmaceuticals during the 3rd quarter worth approximately $42,000.
-Finally, Marshall Wace North America L.P. bought a new position in shares of Crinetics Pharmaceuticals during the 1st quarter worth approximately $43,000.
-Hedge funds and other institutional investors own 85.05% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in CRNX.
+Marshall Wace North America L.P. purchased a new position in Crinetics Pharmaceuticals during the 1st quarter valued at about $43,000.
+Dimensional Fund Advisors LP boosted its holdings in Crinetics Pharmaceuticals by 175.0% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 65,720 shares of the company’s stock valued at $1,004,000 after acquiring an additional 41,825 shares during the period.
+Royal Bank of Canada boosted its stake in shares of Crinetics Pharmaceuticals by 215.0% in the 1st quarter.
+Royal Bank of Canada now owns 1,786 shares of the company’s stock valued at $27,000 after buying an additional 1,219 shares during the period.
+Morgan Stanley boosted its stake in shares of Crinetics Pharmaceuticals by 8.1% in the 1st quarter.
+Morgan Stanley now owns 200,753 shares of the company’s stock valued at $3,068,000 after buying an additional 15,011 shares during the period.
+Finally, Alliancebernstein L.P. boosted its stake in shares of Crinetics Pharmaceuticals by 10.1% in the 2nd quarter.
+Alliancebernstein L.P. now owns 29,500 shares of the company’s stock valued at $556,000 after buying an additional 2,700 shares during the period.
+Institutional investors own 85.05% of the company’s stock.

 Crinetics Pharmaceuticals, Inc operates as a clinical stage pharmaceutical company focused on the discovery, development, and commercialization of novel therapeutics for rare endocrine diseases and endocrine-related tumors.
 Its product candidate, CRN00808, is an oral nonpeptide somatostatin agonist for the treatment of acromegaly.